 Enter the cost rate in the Cost rate field

-📝Note: The default effective date is "today".
-Once set, the cost rate displayed is the rate that currently applies.
+The default effective date is "today".
+Once set, the cost rate displayed in the person's profile is the rate that currently applies.
 To view the change history and delete any intermediate rates, use the View changes button.

 Project bill rates

-Project bill rates can be set in the Team tab of a specific project and apply to that project only (unless a phase-specific rate is set).
+Project bill rates can be set in the Team tab of a specific project and apply to that project and its phases only (unless phase-specific rates are set).

 Phase bill rates

-By default, Phase bill rates are inherited from the project level (if project rates are set), but you can choose to set phase-specific rates instead.
+By default, phase bill rates are inherited from the project level (if project rates are set), but you can choose to set phase-specific bill rates instead.
 This can be done in the Team tab of a specific project phase.
 The phase bill rates apply to that phase only.

 📝Note: Project and phase rates only apply to bill rates, not cost rates.
 Cost rates remain consistent across all projects.